-A rectal biopsy is a procedure to remove a small piece of rectal tissue for examination.
+A rectal biopsy is a procedure to remove a small piece of tissue from the rectum for examination.

 How the Test is Performed

 A digital rectal exam is done first.
 Then, a lubricated instrument (anoscope or proctoscope) is placed into the rectum.
 You will feel some discomfort when this is done.

 A biopsy can be taken through any of these instruments.

 How to Prepare for the Test

 You may get a laxative, enema, or other preparation before the biopsy so that you can completely empty your bowel.
 This will allow the doctor a clear view of the rectum.

 There will be some discomfort during the procedure.
 You may feel like you need to have a bowel movement.
 You may feel cramping or mild discomfort as the instrument is placed into the rectal area.
 You may feel a pinch when a biopsy is taken.

 Why the Test is Performed